metosin/reitit/doc/frontend/controllers.md

 ## Alternatives

-Similar solution could be used to describe required resources as data (maybe even GraphQL query) per resource, and then have code automatically load missing resources.
+Similar solution could be used to describe required resources as data (maybe even GraphQL query) per route, and then have code automatically load missing resources.